hocuscodus/qed-lang/qedintro.md

     println("Hello, World!");

-The string Hello, World! is output to the console through the println call business logic, nothing new here.
+The string "Hello, World!" is output to the console through the println call business logic, nothing new here.

 Now, take a deep breath as you are about to enter the forbidden zone.
 When coming back, you may not be the same…